Bachelor Nation’s Jade Roper and Tanner Tolbert Welcome Baby No. 3 - E! Online

 Earlier on Saturday, Tolbert shared videos of his wife in labor in their bedroom, moving around and then sitting in an inflatable pool.
 "I made it out of the closet," she told him.
 He replied, "Not in the closet this time.
 Water just broke.
 Baby will be here sometime."

 After revealing she was pregnant again in May, Jade and Tanner said they had a gut feeling that baby No. 3 would be a girl.
-The spouses, who met on season two of Bachelor in Paradise, shared the sex of their baby with E!
+The spouses, who met on season two of Bachelor in Paradise in 2015, shared the sex of their baby with E!
 News back in July.

 She continued, "I'm so grateful, and I'm so happy we decided to find out before the baby is born.
 It gives me something to look forward to and I feel even more bonded to him now."

-Jade, who also shares 3-year-old daughter Emmy with Tanner, is thrilled to be growing her family from four to five.
+Jade is thrilled to be growing her family from four to five.
 She wrote in the spring, "HERE WE GROW AGAIN!!"

-The 33-year-old mom added, "I was dealing with terrible nausea and fatigue, on top of taking care of two kiddos during a pandemic...
+Adding, "I was dealing with terrible nausea and fatigue, on top of taking care of two kiddos during a pandemic...
 I truly believe babies being born during this time are here for a special reason, to be light workers."

-In October, Jade opened up on Instagram about how she has been preparing for her third baby before he was born.

-She explained that they didn't have a new nursery for the baby, because he will stay in his parents' bed for the first six months.
+In October, Jade opened up on Instagram about how she has been preparing for her third baby.
+She explained that they didn't have a new nursery for the baby, because he will stay in his parents' bedroom for the first six months.

 She wrote on her Instagram Story, "Emmy has her own room and Brooks is in his nursery.
 Maybe the boys will end up sharing a room this young."

 And it seems that Emmy and Brooks are already adapting to their younger bro.
 As Jade put it, "Emmy is very excited.
 When she talks about future family plans she wants to do, she always includes 'the new baby' in our family.
 Poor Brooksy has no idea what's about to change in his life."